初心

-As I entered engineering, I was fortunate to have amazing mentors and peers who introduced me to technologies such as Staged Event-Driven Architecture, Map-Reduce, NoSQL databases, data warehousing, Information Retrieval, web services, and search.
-This foundational knowledge has been invaluable in transforming my research into practical production systems and utilizing software-engineering principles to solve complex problems.
+As I entered engineering, I was fortunate to work with amazing peers at Bloomreach who introduced me to technologies such as Staged Event-Driven Architecture (SEDA), Map-Reduce, NoSQL Databases, Data Warehousing, Search and Information Retrieval.
+This foundational software-engineering knowledge has been invaluable in transforming my research into practical production systems.

-In 2013, I learned about the ImageNet Large Scale Visual Recognition Challenge and the advancements made by Geoffrey Hinton's group.
-It became apparent that I needed a better understanding of deep learning theory, prompting me to apply for graduate school.
-I enrolled at Georgia Tech in 2015 after taking some time to research the graduate application process and saving up funds for my education in case I still needed to secure funding.
+In 2013, I learned about the ImageNet Challenge and the advancements made by Geoffrey Hinton's group.
+To get a better understanding of deep learning and machine learning theory, I decided to apply for graduate school.
+I subsequently enrolled at Georgia Tech in 2015 after taking some time to save up funds, explore my interests, research the graduate application process and improve my english for GRE and TOEFL.

-I started working at Amazon Boston in the Applied Science group in 2017.
+After graduating, I started working at Amazon Boston as an Applied Scientist on the Alexa team.
 During 2017-2018, I focused on developing core pipelines to facilitate scaling out Alexa NLU model training.
-In 2018-2020, I worked on creating a successful feature for hierarchical parsing designed for multiple intents and voice-controlled routines.
-However, due to visa issues, I moved to Amazon Bangalore in 2020 to work on Multilingual learning in Hindi and Indian English.
-2021 was an unusual year, and I returned to Amazon Boston in 2022 to join the Alexa Trustworthy AI team.
-Some papers that I contributed to during this time are as follows:
+From 2018 to 2020, I worked on creating a successful feature for hierarchical parsing of long-form Alexa utterances.
+However, due to visa issues, I had to move back to India in 2020.
+I was able to continue working for Amazon Alexa and worked on building Multilingual models for Hindi utterances.
+2021 was a tough year with the pandemic in India.
+I returned to Amazon Boston in 2022 to join the Alexa Trustworthy AI team where I contributed to multiple initiatives focused on evaluating and mitigating bias and fairness issues in Large Language Models (LLMs) (Soltan et al., 2022), (Gupta et al., 2022), (Krishna et al., 2022).

 In 2023, I joined a promising startup after the large-scale layoffs at Alexa.
-As a tech employee, I was fortunate enough to keep my job during the pandemic; I now understand and sympathize with those who lost their jobs due to the pandemic.
-Although disappointed about the news, I truly believed in the Alexa vision.
-I am taking this as an opportunity to prioritize health and explore new areas in machine learning.
+As a technology worker, I was lucky to retain my position throughout the pandemic despite facing visa challenges.
+I now empathize with those who suffered job losses due to the pandemic.
+Even though I was saddened by the news, I had a strong belief in the Alexa vision.
+I am viewing this as a chance to focus on my health and delve into new fields within machine learning.

 • [1]